Exploring Jamaica: 007 Action at James Bond Island, Luminous Lagoon, Nine Mile (Bob Marley) & Ocho Rios Adventure

 Trespassers Will be Eaten!
 The friendliest warning sign in Jamaica Island Swamp Safari Village entrance - where "welcome" comes with teeth |

-Located in Falmouth in Trelawny Parish, Island Swamp Safari Village offers eco-tours through Jamaica's wetlands.
+Located in Falmouth in Trelawny Parish, Island Swamp Safari Village offers one of the most unique things to do in Jamaica: eco-tours through the wetlands.
 It's easily accessible from cruise ships at Falmouth Jamaica Cruise Port.
 We chose a walking tour over the boat option.
 A local guide pointed out flora and fauna.
 She knew things about plants that would make a botanist blush.

 |